Affordable Alternatives to enewton-Style Bracelets

-I am sharing some of my favorite enewton inspried jewelry in the hopes that you find something you love as well and allows you to stick to a budget!
-Keep in mind, if you’re looking outside of my recommendations, be sure to check reviews.
-Different dupes definitely have different quality and craftsmanship.
+Keep in mind that if you’re looking outside my recommendations, be sure to check reviews.
+Different companies definitely have different quality and craftsmanship.
 I start with reviews that have at least 4.2 stars or more and almost never end up returning anything that has 4.5 stars or more.
 A few other things to consider:

 Material quality matters.